 \subtitle{Atmospheric stratification and estimates of heating rates}

 {Institute for Solar Physics, Dept. of Astronomy, Stockholm University, AlbaNova University Centre, SE-10691 Stockholm, Sweden }

 \authorrunning{D\'iaz Baso et al.}

 \abstract {The evolution of the photospheric magnetic field plays a key role in the energy transport into the chromosphere and the corona.
-In active regions, newly emerging magnetic flux interacts with the pre-existent magnetic field, which can lead to reconnection events that convert magnetic energy to thermal energy.} {We aim to study the heating caused by a strong reconnection event that was triggered by magnetic flux cancellation.} {We use imaging-spectropolarimetric data in the \ion{Fe}{i}~6301\& 6302\,\AA, \ion{Ca}{ii}~8542\,\AA\ and \ion{Ca}{ii}~K obtained with the CRISP and CHROMIS instruments at the Swedish 1-m Solar Telescope.
-This data was inverted using multi-atom, multi-line non-LTE inversions using the STiC code.
-The inversion yielded a three-dimensional model of the reconnection event and surrounding atmosphere, including temperature, velocity, microturbulence, magnetic file configuration, and the radiative loss rate.} {The model atmosphere shows the emergence of magnetic loops with a size of several arcsec into a pre-existing predominantly unipolar field.
-Where the reconnection region is expected to be, we see an increase in the chromospheric temperature of roughly 2000~K as well as bidirectional flows of order 10~\kms emanating from the region.
-We see bright blobs of roughly 0.2~arcsec diameter in the \ion{Ca}{ii} \,K moving at a plane-of-the-sky velocity of order 100~\kms and a blueshift of 100~\kms, which we interpret as plasmoids ejected from the same region.
-This evidence is consistent with theoretical models of reconnection and we thus conclude that reconnection is taking place.
-The chromospheric radiative losses at the reconnection site in our inferred model are as high as 160~kW~m$^{-2}$, providing a quantitative constraint on theoretical models that aim to simulate reconnection caused by flux emergence in the chromosphere.} {}
+In active regions, newly emerging magnetic flux interacts with the pre-existent magnetic field, which can lead to reconnection events that convert magnetic energy into thermal energy.} {We aim to study the heating caused by a strong reconnection event that was triggered by magnetic flux cancellation.} {We use imaging-spectropolarimetric data in the \ion{Fe}{i}~6301\& 6302\,\AA, \ion{Ca}{ii}~8542\,\AA\ and \ion{Ca}{ii}~K {spectral lines} obtained with the CRISP and CHROMIS instruments at the Swedish 1-m Solar Telescope.
+This data was inverted with the STiC code by performing multi-atom, multi-line non-LTE inversions.
+These inversions yielded a three-dimensional model of the reconnection event and surrounding atmosphere, including temperature, velocity, microturbulence, {magnetic field}, and the radiative loss rate.} {The model atmosphere shows the emergence of magnetic loops with a size of several arcsecs into a pre-existing predominantly unipolar field.
+Where the reconnection region is expected to be, we see an increase in the chromospheric temperature of roughly 2000~K as well as bidirectional flows of the order of 10~\kms\ emanating from there.
+We see bright blobs of roughly 0.2~arcsec in diameter in the \ion{Ca}{ii} \,K moving at a plane-of-the-sky velocity of the order of 100~\kms\ and a blueshift of 100~\kms, which we interpret as ejected plasmoids from the same region.
+This scenario is consistent with theoretical reconnection models hence providing evidence of a reconnection event taking place.
+The chromospheric radiative losses at the reconnection site are as high as 160~kW~m$^{-2}$, providing a quantitative constraint on theoretical models that aim to simulate reconnection caused by flux emergence in the chromosphere.} {}

 \keywords{Sun: chromosphere -- Sun: magnetic fields -- magnetic reconnection -- Sun: activity -- Sun: atmosphere}